START DRIVING DECISIONS WITH MACHINE DATA.

 There are several active technologies used in CNC machining that enable manufacturers to realize these benefits.
 The type of system used for tooling breakage detection may consist of one or more of the following technologies.

-They’re often tied to production monitoring systems and ideally IIoT platforms that can analyze tooling data in the cloud to better predict breakages in the future.
-One innovation in the area of non-contact technologies is the use of high-frequency data that helps diagnose, predict and avoid failures.
+They’re often tied to production monitoring systems and ideally IIoT platforms that can analyze tooling data in the cloud to better predict breakages in the future - or even powered by AI like MachineMetrics Tool Anomaly Detection and uses high-frequency data to diagnose, predict and avoid failures.
 This technology is sensorless and uses instantaneous real-time data pulled at an extremely high rate to build accurate tool failure detection models.

 Contact Technologies